nus-cs2113-AY2122S1/ip/docs/README.md

 Expected outcome:

-The programs ends and saves the data.
+The program ends and saves the data.

 ```
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++